 When it comes to heat and cold tolerance, goats happen to be some of the most versatile creatures.
 Not only can they live below freezing temperatures, but they can also thrive in hot and arid areas.

 The secret to this extreme adaptability to temperature variations is their double-layered fur.
 Goats have both an outer and an inner layer of fur.
-The inner layer is called cashmere, and it’s a lot like a sheep’s fleece.
-This cashmere is soft and fluffy, and it’s thick and warm enough to insulate the animal against extremely cold weather.
+The inner layer is soft and fluffy, and it’s thick and warm enough to insulate the animal against extremely cold weather.

-This cashmere is designed to help the animal maintain its body heat.
-It does this by simply keeping both the cold and hot temperatures away from the goat’s body.
+Their hair is designed to help the animal maintain its body heat.
+It does this by insulating and keeping both the cold and hot temperatures away from the goat’s body.
 The outer layer of fur isn’t quite as soft but coarse.
 This layer is designed to help protect the goat from the various elements.

 Despite all these natural assets to keep them warm, goats, like every other land mammal, can’t survive being exposed to extremely cold temperatures.
 After a while, their body temperatures would drop to a dangerous low, which could have catastrophic results.

 Baby goats are particularly at risk.
-In addition, goats of all ages that have pre-existing conditions such as old age or pneumonia have impaired body reserves and may succumb more readily to very cold and windy conditions.
+In addition, goats of all ages that have pre-existing conditions such as an illness or pneumonia have impaired body reserves and may succumb more readily to very cold and windy conditions.

 Keeping Goats Warm in Winter